 Adam Fox Edwards.

-One night bed & breakfast including our fabulous five-course 'Taste of the West' tasting menu and a glass of pre-dinner champagne from just £199.
+One night dinner bed & breakfast including our fabulous five-course 'Taste of the West' tasting menu from just £215.

-Two nights' bed & breakfast with five - course 'Taste of the West' tasting menu on one evening of your choice and a glass of pre-dinner champagne from just £290.
+Two nights bed & breakfast with five - course 'Taste of the West' tasting menu on one evening of your choice from just £305.

-Three nights' bed & breakfast with five course 'Taste of the West' tasting menu on one evening of your choice and a glass of pre-dinner champagne from just £380.
+Three nights bed & breakfast with five- course 'Taste of the West' tasting menu on one evening of your choice from just £395.

 Terms & Conditions